junxit/us-congress-bills-110/metadata.md

 - 2007-01-09 — Introduced in House
 - 2007-01-09 — Introduced in House
 - 2007-01-09 — Referred to the House Committee on Veterans' Affairs.
+- 2007-03-02 — Referred to the Subcommittee on Health.
+- 2007-03-13 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2007-03-13 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-03-15 — Committee Consideration and Mark-up Session Held.
+- 2007-03-15 — Ordered to be Reported by Voice Vote.
+- 2007-03-20 — Placed on the Union Calendar, Calendar No. 26.
+- 2007-03-20 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+110-55.
+- 2007-03-20 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+110-55.